Shadow Impale Demon Hunter Skills and Runes

 Impale is the primary damage dealer of the build, augmented by the

-Shadow set 6-piece bonus to inflict
+Shadow set 6-piece bonus to

-The swiss knife Companion skill takes on a role of a damage buff by
+The Swiss knife Companion skill takes on a role of a damage buff by

 taking the